A record is a data-centric type that usually doesn’t contain behaviors. C# 9 introduced the keyword record

 record Person { public Person(string firstName, string lastName) { this.FirstName = firstName; this.LastName = lastName; } public string FirstName { get; } public string LastName { get; } } |

-The Primary Constructor syntax also applies to value-type record:
+The Primary Constructor syntax also applies to record struct

 1 |